 You Can Buy a Motorcycle in Some States (but Renting is Better)

-Anyone considering a trip of any period of time in the US is probably thinking “Gah, this is so expensive.
+Anyone considering a trip of any period in the US is probably thinking “Gah, this is so expensive.
 Can I just buy a motorcycle and sell it?”

 There are only some states in the US where you can buy and register a motorcycle as a non-resident.
 One of these is Utah.
 I’m sure there are others, but I’m not sure which!